Things to do in Appledore, Devon

 The village is served by St Mary's Church, rebuilt in 1837 on an earlier foundation as the graveyard will show.
 The wooden screen was made from wood salvaged from the Marco Polo.

 The quay is the centre of local activity with plenty of fishing boats and pleasure craft coming and going.
-The village has a good range of local shops, galleries, cafés and restaurants, as well as historic pubs and inns.The Royal George and the Beaver are two popular pubs which serve local cider and good food in the cosy bars.
-The flagstone floors and beamed ceilings have seen many generations come and go in their time.
+The village has a good range of local shops, galleries, cafés and restaurants, as well as historic pubs and inns.The Royal George and the Beaver are two popular pubs that serve local cider and good food in the cosy bars.

 Delicious Hockins ice cream has been made in Appledore since 1936 and is still served from local vans.